MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 In this session, one business stakeholder stopped mid-presentation and began suggesting concrete ways to expand features and create synergies with partner jewelers.
 The conversation moved from abstract speculation about what the product should do to practical thinking about how to monetize it.
 Executives who typically struggle to engage with abstract product direction had something real to react to, and that changed what they were able to contribute.

-It also addressed a recurring structural challenge: a dynamic where executives fill knowledge gaps with opinions rather than engaging with the work directly.
-A tangible, interactive artifact shifted that dynamic.
+It also eased a familiar structural dynamic: when there's nothing concrete to react to, opinions fill the gap.
+A tangible, interactive artifact gave the discussion an anchor.

-{% include eyebrow.html label="Sidenote" heading="A note on what \"fast\" actually means here" %}
+{% include eyebrow.html label="Sidenote" heading="A note on what \"fast\" actually costs" %}

 AI tools make it dangerously easy to rush toward a solution.
 The prototype-generation phase feels productive, even exciting, and that feeling can seduce designers and stakeholders alike into skipping the harder work of problem definition.
 I've watched stakeholders pick up these tools and immediately start generating screens, bypassing research entirely.
 The output looks convincing.
 The thinking behind it often isn't.

 I was able to move quickly because I had been embedded in the problem space for several months.
 I could draw on existing research, prior discovery work, and accumulated context that made the design phase feel fast without actually being rushed.
 The AI accelerated execution.
 The research made that execution credible.

-### Where this workflow goes next

-The token cost of this approach is real.
+The token cost of this approach is real, too.
 Agentic AI workflows can consume significant compute, because the model makes many sequential decisions.
 Organizations need to be honest about the ROI calculus before scaling this kind of process.

+### Where this workflow goes next

 For a next run, I'd apply the same pipeline to smaller-scope iterations aimed at building a production-ready MVP to test product/market fit for new ideas.
 The workflow suits early-stage validation where speed of learning matters more than code quality.

 Since this project, generative AI and prototyping tools have become a permanent part of my daily workflow, and they have tremendously sped up my design process.
 I reach for them across research, exploration, and building.
 That includes this very portfolio, which I'm actively refactoring with the same AI-assisted approach.
 What started as a deliberate experiment under constraint is now simply how I work.

 Each phase required deliberate human decisions: the research, the sketching, the prompting, the tweaking.
-The AI accelerated execution.
-It didn't replace the thinking that made execution worth doing.
+What stayed human was the thinking, the judgment, and the framing of the right problem.
+PMs, designers, and developers who forget this aren't using AI as a tool.
+They're outsourcing their craft.

 {% include pullquote.html quote="The tooling was the accelerant.
 Human judgment was the engine." %}